-In NSW Treasury's view, the section in para G16 on the recognition of involuntary transfers is premature, as there is no discussion on reliable measurement.
+The section in paragraph G16 on the recognition of involuntary transfers is premature, as there is no discussion on reliable measurement.
 Reliable measurement of taxes, duties, levies and fines etc is a critical issue for Governments.
-While the taxable events specified in the Guidance may in principle be the appropriate recognition point, in practice, because of difficulties in reliable measurement, a later recognition point may be required.
+While the taxable events specified in the proposed Guidance may in principle be the appropriate recognition point, in practice, because of difficulties in reliable measurement, a later recognition point may be required.

-Reference should also be made to HoTARAC's previous submission on ED 125 (which NSW Treasury contributed to and strongly supports) for other general comments regarding the treatment of contributions.
+The AASB may refer to HoTARAC's previous submission on ED 125 for other general comments regarding the treatment of contributions.